-- 5.4.1 The Local authority has a range of duties to support pupil to participate in education or training which are set out in statutory guidance on the participation of pupil. - 5.4.2 The school will work in partnership with their Local authority to ensure that 16- and 17-year-olds have agreed post-16 plans and have received an offer of a suitable place in post-16 education or training under the 'September Guarantee', and that they are assisted to take up a place.

-- 5.4.3 The school will work with the Local authority, particularly children's social care, to identify pupil who need targeted support or who are at risk of not participating post-16.
+- 5.4.1 The Local Authority has a range of duties to support pupils to participate in education or training which are set out in statutory guidance on the participation of pupils. - 5.4.2 The school will work in partnership with their Local Authority to ensure that 16- and 17-yearolds have agreed post-16 plans and have received an offer of a suitable place in post-16 education or training under the 'September Guarantee', and that they are assisted to take up a place. - 5.4.3 The school will work with the Local Authority, particularly children's social care, to identify pupils who need targeted support or who are at risk of not participating post-16.
 This includes: - Pupils with particular vulnerabilities or who are receiving support to safeguard them and promote their welfare, such as Children in Need (including those who are on child protection plans or who are looked after) - Pupils with additional needs, such as special educational needs and disabilities - Pupils who may leave care between the ages of 16 and 18 - 5.4.4 The School will need to agree how these pupils can be referred for support drawn from a range of education and training support services available locally.
-This may require multi-agency working with other professionals involved in supporting the young person, such as social workers. - 5.5 Pupils in Alternative Provision & Pupil Referral Units - 5.5.1 Where appropriate, the school will work with Jobcentre Plus under their 'Support for Schools' programme, which is aimed particularly at those pupils in danger of becoming NEET or who are otherwise disadvantaged in the labour market. - 5.5.2 Pupils in Alternative Provision will require targeted and personalised support to help them achieve their full potential.
-The school will have high aspirations for these pupils, some of whom may lack confidence and need encouragement to broaden their horizons. - 5.5.3 The school will help pupils to explore career options and understand the variety of pathways into work including degrees, traineeships, and apprenticeships. - 5.5.4 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment. - 5.5.5 The school will work closely with post-16 providers on transition to post-16 education and training to ensure pupils are informed about their education and training options and future career paths and help the post-16 providers understand the needs of the young person and put appropriate support in place. - 5.5.6 The school will work with Jobcentre Plus under their 'Support for Schools' programme, which is aimed particularly at those pupils in danger of becoming NEET or who are otherwise disadvantaged in the labour market. - 5.5.7 The school will ensure that pupils understand the programmes available to support them with the costs associated with staying in post-16 further education.
-For example, the 16 to 19
+This may require multi-agency working with other professionals involved in supporting the young person, such as social workers.

+5.4.5 The School will have clear structures in place to allow all key staff and stakeholders to work together collaboratively including the SLT, SENDCos, Designated Safeguarding Leads.
+Designated Teachers and Pastoral staff will ensure pupils are supported across the school to ensure any NEET concerns are addressed with early intervention.